dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 Open SofarDashboard.txt from this repository in Notepad and copy and paste the contents into the window like so:

-** IF YOU ARE USING A HYBRID INVERTER, download and use hybrid-SofarDashboard.yaml **
+** IF YOU ARE USING A HYBRID INVERTER, download and use hybrid-SofarDashboard.txt **

 ![Raw Config Sofar Dashboard](Images/SofarDashboard.PNG)